 TIP works collaboratively with all other key players involved in the young person’s life.
 Certain services, including Case Management (Recovery Coaching, BCM, D&A ICM), High Fidelity Wraparound, RTF, Therapeutic Foster Care, Family Based Services, ACT, and MST are considered a duplication of services with TIP.
 However, each young person’s needs will be evaluated, and exceptions may be made based on those needs.

 Contact Central to get set up with a TIP facilitator at our Child & Young Adult Services office.
 For your convenience please reference the TIP information sheet and referral: TIP Fact Sheet -MONTCO TIP Referral – MONTCO

 MY LIFE MONTCO is a fun and inspiring group for youth between the ages of 13 and 23 who have experience with mental health, substance use, foster care, and/or other challenges.

 MY LIFE’s monthly events feature inspirational speakers, uplifting entertainment, fun activities, free food and information on a variety of topics important to youth.
-Check-out the next My Life event my-life-flyer-2018-with-dates-schedule
+Check-out the next My Life event MY LIFE Flyer 2019

 Child & Young Adult Services